AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-cbatu-external_state_variables-03:

-3. All effectively volatile objects are considered to have one or more external state properties, either given explicitly in their declaration or implicitly when all the properties are considered to be True.
-The following rules also apply to all effectively volatile objects.
+3. In the absence of an explicit aspect specification, the value of a volatility refinement aspect of an effectively volatile stand-alone object other than a formal parameter is True.
+The Effective_Reads aspect of an effectively volatile formal parameter of mode **in** is False; in all other cases, the value of a volatility refinement aspect of an effectively volatile formal parameter is True.

+   The volatility refinement aspect values of a subcomponent of an object are those of the enclosing object.

 .. _tu-fe-external_state_variables-04:

-4. The aspects shall only be specified in the aspect specification of an effectively volatile object declaration excluding volatile formal parameter declarations.
+4. The value of a volatility refinement aspect shall only be specified for an effectively volatile stand-alone object.
+[A formal parameter is not a stand-alone object; see Ada RM 3.3.1 .]

 .. _tu-fe-external_state_variables-05:

-5. The declaration of an effectively volatile object (other than as a formal parameter) shall be at library level.
-[That is, it shall not be declared within the scope of a subprogram body.
-An effectively volatile object has an external effect and therefore should be global even if it is not visible.
-It is made visible via a state abstraction.]
+5. The declaration of an effectively volatile stand-alone object shall be a library-level declaration.
+[In particular, it shall not be declared within a subprogram.]

 .. _tu-fe-external_state_variables-06:

-6. A constant object, a discriminant or a loop parameter shall not be effectively volatile.
+6. A constant object (other than a formal parameter of mode **in**) shall not be effectively volatile.
+An effectively volatile object shall not have a discriminated part.

 .. _tu-fe-external_state_variables-07:

 7. A object which is not effectively volatile shall not have a volatile component.

 .. _tu-fe-external_state_variables-08: